ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 15. The writer and his father lamented his ineptitude

+In the title of this chapter, “The Writer and His Father Lamented His Ineptitude,” it’s clear that someone is inept.
+The problem is we don’t know who.
+His could refer to the writer or to his father.
+In the context of this book, **it’s a safe bet** that we would be more focused on the writer.
+So we can guess that Sonny Boy is the one being slammed in this sentence.
+But the grammar doesn’t confirm this.
+So we can’t be sure. **The possibility remains** it could be Dad whose shortcomings are being lamented.

+This problem is called an unclear antecedent.
+At its worst, this problem can completely ruin a written work:

+- As the sheriff and the bandit fired their guns, a bullet pierced his heart.
+He fell to the ground.
+He was dead。

+From the first sentence, we can’t know whether it was the good guy or the bad guy who died.
+From the sentences that follow, it’s clear that it will take a while for us to find out.
+Maybe we never will.
+The **passage is confusing and annoying** and can be enough to make a Reader close a book or put down a manuscript forever.

+Happily, these problems are easy to avoid.
+First, remember the lessons of our chapter on the.
+The Reader isn‘t in your head.
+Second, remember to pay careful attention to your pronouns梕specially on the reread.
+This includes

+- subject pronouns: I, you, he, she, it, we, they
+- object pronouns: me, you, him, her, it, us, them
+- possessive pronouns: mine, yours, his, hers, its, ours, theirs
+- possessive determiners (think of these as adjective forms of
+- possessive pronouns): my, your, his, her, its, our, their
+- relative pronouns: that, which, who, whom

+Make it a habit to **scrutinize** every him, her, and so on, to be sure they’re clear.
+When they’re not, they’re easy to fix:

+- As the sheriff and the bandit fired their guns, a bullet **pierced the bandit’s heart.** He fell to the ground.
+He was dead.

+Notice that we left he in the last two sentences.
+It’s clear that he is the bandit.
+The Reader gets that.
+Of course, we can imagine scenarios in which that he might not be so clear.
+If the bandit got shot just two sentences after the sheriff got shot, then it may not be clear at all to your Reader which one fell to the ground.
+But again, see how the Reader is your guiding light?
+It’s almost as though he is helping you. **Call it paradox, call it karma, call it a variation on AA members’ belief that helping others helps them stay sober.** Whatever.
+Just remember its power.

+Not all pronouns are as easy to work with as personal pronouns like he and him.
+Take it.
+Unlike pronouns that refer to specific people, the pronoun it can refer to vague things like ideas.
+Compare these two uses of it:

+- The car is parked.
+It is in a handicapped space.
+- Jenna knows math.
+It is why she landed this job.

+It is a pronoun like any other.
+It stands in for a noun.
+In the first example, the antecedent of it is clearly the car.
+But in our second example, what noun, exactly, does it represent?
+Jenna?
+Nope.
+Math?
+Nope.
+That leaves just knows, but that’s a conjugated verb—an action under way.
+How can a pronoun refer to a verb?
+Easy: if, in the writer’s head, it stands in for knowing, then that’s what it means.
+The antecedent is implied.
+It could be the gerund knowing, as in, Knowing math is why Jenna landed this job.
+It could be an implied noun like The fact that Jenna knows math is why she landed the job or Jenna’s knowledge of math is why she landed the job.

+**That and which are two other pronouns that create problems**:

+- I went to the movies with my daughter, and though we were late, we caught most of the new Woody Allen movie.
+That’s what life is all about.

+What is what life is all about?
+Spending time with your daughter?
+Being late?
+Grabbing what you can out of a bad situation?
+Woody Allen?
+The slice of life created by combining all these elements?
+The writer should be clearer:

+- I went to the movies with my daughter, and though we were late, we caught most of the new Woody Allen movie. ~~--That’s--~~Afternoons like that are what life is all about.
+- I went to the movies with my daughter, and though we were late, we caught most of the new Woody Allen movie. ~~That’s~~ Grabbing what you can is what life is all about.

+This lesson extends beyond pronouns:

+- Health care and education are among the fields that have added jobs.
+The audiovisual industry is, too.

+This isn’t wrong per se, but it causes me to do a double take.
+The audiovisual industry is what?
+It takes a moment to realize that the writer omitted part of the second sentence.
+When I look at the example about health care and education, what's most interesting to me is how the writer set herself up for trouble. **Had she aimed for something less wordy than that whole are among the structure, the sentence would have been clear**：

+- The ~~H~~health care and education ~~are among the~~ fields ~~that~~ have added jobs.
+The audiovisual industry ~~is~~ has, too.

 ## 16. To know them is to hating them: Faulty and funky parallels

+Parallel form relies on Reader expectations.
+When Readers see something in list form, they expect it to be a list:

+- Pablo has visited Maine, Idaho, Pennsylvania, Georgia, and New Jersey.

+When you include an element that doesn’t work like the others, you betray those expectations:

+- Pablo has visited Maine, Idaho, Pennsylvania, loves Georgia, and New Jersey.

+ Parallels can be lists of words, phrases, or whole clauses.
+Each element should be in the same form and should attach in the same way to any shared phrase or clause.
+Look at this example:

+- This car runs fast, lasts long, requires little maintenance, and holds its value.

+The shared element is this car.
+Each of the listed items is a verb phrase that, on its own, can make this car a complete sentence.
+They all attach to this car in the same way.
+That would not work if one of the items was not a verb phrase, like “well” in this example:

+- This car runs fast, well, lasts long, requires little maintenance, and holds its value.

+lasts long, runs requires little maintenance, and runs holds its value.
+But that’s not what we meant at all.
+There are several ways to fix faulty parallels.
+You can add bits to the parallel items until they’re equals:

+- This car runs fast, runs well, lasts long, requires little maintenance, and holds its value.

+Or you can break up the sentence in a way that signals that the list has ended:

+- This car runs fast, well, and long, and it requires little maintenance and holds its value.

+Parallels don’t have to be faulty to be jarring:

+- I was entertained by the decor, as well as the live piano music.

+You could argue that *entertained by* applies to both the listed items.
+But it would be clearer if you repeated the **by**.

+- I was entertained **by** the decor, as well as **by** the live piano music.

+Every parallel poses its own unique dangers.
+There’s no simple formula for getting it right every time.
+All you can do is proceed with caution and remember the Reader.

 ## 17. Taking the punk out of punctuation: The problem with semicolons and parentheses